phil-sandwell/CLOVER/README.md

         cd /rds/general/user/${USER}/home/CLOVER-hpc/Jobs/
         git clone https://github.com/sheridanfew/CLOVER-hpc-job-example.git .

 4) Add your renewables.ninja API to the location file for Bhinjpur.
 The command below does this be replacing the appropriate renewables ninja line using sed (replace YOUR_API_TOKEN in the command below below with your API token).
+Alternatively, you could use vim or set up Visual Studio code for a more user-friendly way of interacting with files on the hpc.

         API_TOKEN="YOUR_API_TOKEN"
         sed -i "s/token,,renewables.ninja API token/token,${API_TOKEN},renewables.ninja API token/" /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/Locations/Bhinjpur/Location\ Data/Location\ inputs.csv

-5) Run set of commands to set up CLOVER python environment containing necessary packages: (NB.
-May need to copy and paste commands within 'HPC_setup.sh' to command line on the hpc if this doesn't work)
+5) Run set of commands to set up a CLOVER python environment containing necessary packages: (NB.
+You may need to copy and paste commands within 'HPC_setup.sh' to command line on the hpc if this doesn't work)

         cd /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/
         chmod +x ./HPC_setup.sh
         ./HPC_setup.sh

-6) Make the launch file executable and at its location to your path so that you can run it from any location.
+6) Make the launch file executable and add its location to your path so that you can run it from any location.

         cd /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/
         chmod +x ./Launch_Script/launch_CLOVER_jobs.sh